Rent Control is a BAD idea that's failed over and over again.

 Rent Control won't lower anyone's rent.
 And, Portland's rental costs have actually been declining over the last several years.

 This proposed ordinance does not lower rents, in fact it suggests a specific rate of increase for all rent.
-This is in direct contrast to available data that shows average rents in the Portland market to be in a precipitous state of decline over the last several years.
+This is in direct contrast to available data that shows average rents in the Portland began to decline after peaking in June 2015.
+Since summer 2015, rents have been in a gradual but sustained decline.

 The Rent Control referendum would not help lower-income people find housing.
 In fact, it would likely hurt renters at the lower end of the income scale.